-To do this you must include the Runbox severs in your list of approved senders.
-The easiest way to do this is to modify your DNS records to include the text below in a TXT record of your zone file.
+To do this you must include the Runbox servers in your list of approved senders.
+If you only send email through the Runbox servers the way to do this is to modify your DNS records to include the text below in a TXT record of your zone file.

-The interface to your DNS management will most likely contain other fields that need to be completed, the values below should work fine (replacing
+The interface to your DNS management will most likely contain other fields that need to be completed, the values below should work fine in most interfaces (replacing

 domainyouown.com with your own domain).